 Winter long throws predict spectacular summer

-Day 2 of the Winter Long Throws Championships saw many PBs bested and a number of new Championship Best Performances created.
+Day 2 of the Winter Long Throws Championships saw many PBs bettered and a number of new Championship Best Performances created.
 It was a great quality competition experience for our younger throwers to stand them in good stead for the future.
-In addition to the competition, three Q&A sessions were held for the athletes and their coaches and parents - with legends of hammer, discus and javelin,
+In addition to the competition, three Q&A sessions were held for the athletes and their coaches and parents - with legends of hammer, discus and javelin.

 Discus

 The day started with a fantastic two CBPs within the first hour, courtesy of the U18 and U16 men’s discus!
 Blue skies greeted the athletes and although it was still very cold, the sunshine surely spurred everyone on.
-Archie Oates produced a solid series of throws, with his fifth round just one centimetre off his own PB and although there was a huge effort put into his last throw, he’ll have to wait until next time to break that.
+Archie Oates (Crawley AC, Mike Winch) produced a solid series of throws, with his fifth round just one centimetre off his own PB and although there was a huge effort put into his last throw, he’ll have to wait until next time to break that.

 Javelin

 As during yesterday, the female javelin throwers got the worst of the weather, with some rain and a strong crosswind.
-While U16 Mila Desborough (Wimborne AC, Bronwin Carter/Ashley Long) threw out over 44m in her second attempt, behind her Sophia Horsfall--Samb (City of York AC, Craig Pounder) and Emily Elphick (Bedford & County AC) traded medal colours throughout, Sophia saving her best until last to consolidate her silver.
-The story was similar in the U18 event; Lucy Bull started strong and continued to improve on her lead, while Charlotte Pabari (City Of Portsmouth AC, Bronwin Carter) bested her PB three times and was visibly delighted with her fifth round 47.01m – a good three metres on her best coming into the competition.
+While U16 Mila Desborough (Wimborne AC, Bronwin Carter/Ashley Long) threw out over 44m in her second attempt, behind her Sophia Horsfall-Samb (City of York AC, Craig Pounder) and Emily Elphick (Bedford & County AC) traded medal colours throughout, Sophia saving her best until last to consolidate her silver.
+The story was similar in the U18 event; Lucy Bull started strong and continued to improve on her lead, while Charlotte Pabari (City Of Portsmouth AC, Bronwin Carter) bettered her PB three times and was visibly delighted with her fifth round 47.01m – a good three metres on her best coming into the competition.
 Before that Scarlette Slater-Rowley (Retford AC, Marjolein Templeton) was in silver position but despite a PB had to then settle for bronze.

-We had a fantastic Q&A session with javelin legends Goldie Sayers, Steve Backley, Mark Roberson, Nick Nieland and Mick Hill - and the javelin medallists were presented by their medals by Goldie and Steve .
+We had a fantastic Q&A session with javelin legends Goldie Sayers, Steve Backley, Mark Roberson, Nick Nieland and Mick Hill - and the javelin medallists were presented by their medals by Goldie and Steve.

 Hammer